Priz001/RoulettePython/README.md

 # RoulettePython
 A simple roulette game in pyhton with only graphics.py library.
- The language is in Italian, i'll update it in English too soon.
+ The language is in Italian, i'll update it in English soon.

 #Inizio
 from graphics import *